Research

 Bingxin Lu, Zhenbing Zeng, Tieliu Shi (2013).
 Comparative study of de novo assembly and genome guided assembly strategies for transcriptome reconstruction based on RNA-Seq.
 Science China Life Sciences, 56(2), 143-155. https://doi.org/10.1007/s11427-013-4442-z.

-Reconstructing and analyzing cancer genome graphs
+Reconstructing and analyzing genome graphs